What is a Deepfake?

 Real-World Risk: The Deepfake Kidnapping Scam

-Imagine receiving a video or phone call that looks and sounds just like your sibling, friends or family begging for help.
+Imagine receiving a video or phone call that looks and sounds just like one of your siblings, friends, or family members begging for help.
 That is the terrifying reality of deepfake scams.
-There have been alarming, real cases where AI-generated videos falsely showed someone’s kidnapping, fooling families and causing panic.
+There have been alarming real cases where AI-generated videos falsely showed someone’s kidnapping, fooling families and causing panic.

 AI Nudifiers & Cyberbullying

-Deepfakes are not just used to fake news – they are also contributing to harassment and abuse.
-AI nudifiers can create nonconsensual nude images— “in fact, up to 96% of deepfake videos are pornographic” (Deeptrace, 2019, as cited in MIT Sloan, 2020).
+Deepfakes are not just used to create fake news – they are also contributing to harassment and abuse.
+AI nudifiers can create nonconsensual nude images.
+“In fact, up to 96% of deepfake videos are pornographic” (Deeptrace, 2019, as cited in MIT Sloan, 2020).
 Students have used deepfakes to falsely accuse peers or teachers, triggering humiliation, depression, or social withdrawal.
-AI-generated harassment is scarier than traditional bullying, as messages can be hyper-specific and emotionally harmful even if they are fake .
+AI-generated harassment is scarier than traditional bullying, as messages can be hyper-specific and emotionally harmful even if they are fake.

 Preventive Actions: